tonysparks/ringhttp/README.md

 * ✅ Serve static files
 * ✅ Connection Keep-Alive (with timeouts)
 * ✅ Configurable max request sizes
-* ❌ Currently all requests are given max amount of memory - split into segments: static and dynamic to minimize overall memory footprint
+* ❌ Split into segments: static and dynamic to minimize overall memory footprint
+    * Currently all requests are given max/equal amount of memory
 * ❌ Clean handling of Out of Memory
     * ❌ OOM for a request
     * ❌ OOM for the server
-* ✅ ~311K Request/Second on single instance (Request Kind: parse Query Params and echo back in JSON on: CPU: Ryzen 5 2600 RAM: 16 GiB)
+* ✅ __~840K__ Request/Second on single instance (Request Kind: parse Query Params and echo back in JSON)
     * ✅ Support multi-threading
 * ❌ Do performance tuning
     * ❌ SIMD for HTTP parsing